mattfenwick/NMRPyStar/README.md

 ### Motivation ###

 Why is this project necessary?
-After all, many people have already written working NMR-Star parsers.
+After all, many people have already written working NMR-STAR parsers.

 However, not all parsers -- even of the same format -- are identical.
 Here are some of the important characteristics that determine how nice, easy, etc. it is to use a parser:

  - what language the parser actually accepts.
-Some NMR-Star parsers accept malformed files, or fail on perfectly acceptable NMR-Star files.
+Some NMR-STAR parsers accept malformed files, or fail on perfectly acceptable NMR-STAR files.

-   This project aims to: 1) accurately parse all valid NMR-Star input, and 2) accurately recognize and report all invalid NMR-Star input.
+   This project aims to: 1) accurately parse all valid NMR-STAR input, and 2) accurately recognize and report all invalid NMR-STAR input.

    This is done using a grammar to define the syntax, from which a parser is generated.
 Although the grammar is believed to be correct, it's always